 You’ve worked hard studying the module textbook and you want your End of Module Assessment (EMA) grade to reflect your commitment and knowledge.
-That’s why we’ve dedicated this page to give you all you need for success
+Get to know what the IET’s assessors are looking for.

 In this section you’ll find:

 - Tony’s 12 Golden Rules for a distinction

 - A sample EMA so you know what to expect